CheckoutFinland/psp-api/docs/README.md

 field | type | description
 ------|------|------------
 url   | string | Form target URL.
 Use `POST` as method. icon  | string | URL to PNG version of the provider icon svg   | string | URL to SVG version of the provider icon.
 Using the SVG icon is preferred. group | string | Provider group.
 Provider groups allow presenting same type of providers in separate groups which usually makes it easier for the customer to select a payment method.
-Groups are: `mobile`, `bank`, `creditcard`, `credit`, and `other`. name | string | Name of the provider. parameters | [FormField](#formfield) | Array of form fields
+Groups are: `mobile`, `bank`, `creditcard`, `credit`, and `other`. name  | string | Display name of the provider. id    | string | ID of the provider parameters | [FormField](#formfield) | Array of form fields

 ##### FormField